ewwdeveloper5/kuick-live-shopping-app/README.md

 LIVE Shopping is not just the future, but the present!
 Kuick is one of the LIVE Shopping APPs available.

-# With the Kuick LIVE Shopping APP, your customers can do the following:
+# Your customers can do the following:

 * View LIVE Streams from you
 * Discover NEW products that you offer